 8. Durability

-You may wish to spend more than you would on a pair of leggings for your workouts as your fitness clothing needs to retain its shape and have durability.
-You will be putting it through its paces as you bend, stretch or run, and you’ll also be washing it after every workout.
+You may wish to spend more than you would on a pair of leggings for your workouts, as your fitness clothing needs to retain its shape and have durability.
+You will be putting it through its paces as you bend, stretch, or run, and you’ll also be washing it after every workout.
 So choose clothes you’re confident will wash well.
+The ODODOS tummy control leggings (below) are well-reviewed for their longevity.

 fitness clothes

-Now, let’s look at some of our favorite fitness clothes in stores now, and how you can mix and match them all to create workout outfits for all your exercise sessions.
+Now, look at some of our favorite fitness clothes in stores and how you can mix and match them to create workout outfits for all your exercise sessions.

 tops

-Choose classic t-shirts and tank tops, as well as looking out for tops that feature interesting detailing like twists, drapes and mesh.
+Choose classic t-shirts and tank tops, as well as look out for tops that feature interesting detailing like twists, drapes, and mesh.

 Shauna @chicover50 above (read her style interview here) opts for a knotted top and leggings for her workout.
 A bright red shade is a great option for workouts as it’s a very motivational color.